Having more fun than a human being should be allowed to have, Rush Limbaugh doing what I was born to do.

 I very seldom am impressed by the thing I do.

-I become used to it.
+I've become used to it.

 Now listen to this.

-We played Waldo de los Rios, Mozart Symphony 40G minor yesterday.
+We played Waldo de Los Rios, Mozart Symphony 40G Minor yesterday.

-This is that right after the third hour of the program began.
+It was right after the third hour of the program began.

-So yesterday, at the time we played Waldo de los Rios, on Amazon, he ranked this the CD from the that we played the song from ranked number 136,288.
+So yesterday, at the time we played Waldo de los Rios on Amazon, he ranked this, the CD from the, that we played the song from, ranked number 136,288.

-One hundred in one hundred and thirty-six thousandth place at the moment, Waldo de los Rios is in 31st place.
+At the moment, Waldo de los Rios is in 31st place.

-With that song being played one time yesterday, mentioned by me one time on this program.
+He is up 439,000% with that song being played one time yesterday, mentioned by me one time on this program.

 In addition to that, Waldo de los Rios is now number one on Amazon in the classical music imports Latin music category.

-After playing the song one time, through the uh the flamethrower setting of our Aphex.
+After playing the song one time through the flamethrower setting of our Apex MK 2020 hot dog compressor.

 Stunning.

-All right, here's uh here's uh Bernie in Chicago.
+All right, here's Bernie in Chicago.

 Bernie, welcome to the EIB network, sir.